Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Truly, the markers that we've conquered were well deserving of the Historic Marker designation.

-Throughout our travels and research process, we've encountered a great number of places, tales, and new concepts that we feel need to be recognized by the State Marker System.
+However, throughout our travels and research process, we've encountered a great number of places, tales, and new concepts that we feel need to be recognized by the State Marker System.

 You'll find the following criteria for each proposed place of interest.